Welcome to our growing gallery of AIA Southern Arizona Architects.

 Here’s to an exciting year for AIA Southern Arizona, one that saw a relaunched website, a revamped lecture series, a headline-making Architecture Week, and continued stunning work from our members.
 Here, we give a few of the highlights.
 Lecture series attracts big names The 2013 lecture series attracted some big names in the industry – […]

+UPDATE: Due to the UA basketball game Thursday evening, the chapter meeting and UA Design and Construction meeting has been postponed.
 The March AIA SAZ meeting will take place at the Department of Aerospace and Mechanical Engineering, 1130 N. Mountain Ave, Room S202 after the building tour. $10 for both events.
-RSVP to Diana or 520-323-2191 4 pm: Tour of Old Main Corky Poster of Poster Frost Mirto Inc will lead a construction tour of the renovation of Old Main, which is […]
+RSVP to Diana or 520-323-2191 Confirmed 4 pm: Tour […]